salrashid123/istio_helloworld/README.md

 ### Send Traffic

+This section shows basic user->frontend traffic and how serviceGrpah and Grafana consoles:

 #### Frontend only

-(send traffic with the ip; the /varz endpoint will send traffic from frontend service only)
+So...lets send traffic with the ip; (the /varz endpoint will send traffic to the frontend service only)

 ```bash
 for i in {1..1000}; do curl -k -o /dev/null -s -w "%{http_code}\n" https://$GATEWAY_IP/varz; done